yarrow-sparrow/taskl/README.md

 ### Embedded Multi-Cluster MongoDB

 This setup enhances developer experience by simplifying local setup and supporting transactional operations without the need for a Docker daemon.

+### UUID v7 as Entity ID

+UUID v7 is utilized for entity identification to boost security and performance.
+The benefits include:
+- **Temporal Sequencing**: Adds a timestamp to each ID for chronological sorting and improved database indexing efficiency.
+- **Reduced Collision Risk**: The unique structure of UUID v7 lowers the chance of ID collisions, ensuring greater data integrity.
+- **Performance Efficiency**: Offers fast performance similar to MongoDB ObjectId, for more see [UUID7 vs UUID4 Performance Analysis](https://medium.com/@rtawadrous/why-uuid7-is-better-than-uuid4-as-clustered-index-edb02bf70056), [ID Generation Benchmarks](https://github.com/sokil/id-bench)

 ### CI/CD with Checkstyle